BeyondMicroControl/AsciiCAD/docs/design.md

 - The text content of one component is stored in a single continuous string, where adjacent characters increment columns, and linefeeds increment rows.
   Example of a tiny box: ` "┌─┐\n└─┘" `
 - Space characters in a component string are always considered meaningless, not seen as a part or feature of a component.
 Spaces only function as 'spacers'.
-- Components are listed in a JSON structure called 'component catalog'.
+- Components are listed in a common JSON structure called 'component catalog'.
-- The data structure of a component should (to be fixed) not contain any mandatory data field besides `text_data:""`.
+- The data structure of the component catalog should (*) not contain any mandatory data field besides `text_data:""`.
 Missing fields may cause inability to classify, identify, search or spot the connection points of a component, but must never crash or cause a hard application error, but mostly a warning (*)
 - AsciiCAD does not impose limitations on the amount of extra fields attached to a component, but it is not allowed to make any change to the component catalog at runtime. `const CATALOG = [...]`
+- Components are matched on the grid when all their non-space characters are equal (except wildcards, where other matching rules apply) to the characters in the same 2D arrangement on the grid.
+- There are 3 types of wildcards '#' expecting only numbers and decimal point (but no spaces), '$' expecting alphanumeric characters including spaces, '§' expecting only wire glyphs.
+- The perimeter of a component is defined by all non-space and non-'§' wildcards as found in `text_data` of the component template.
+It's not a surface, but a character-by-character decision forming a mask we call the component perimeter.
+- A component edge location is defined by any free cell (space or '§' wildcard) on the grid directly touching the perimeter of a component.
 - Components have pins, also called protrusions (all wire glyphs) reaching out to the edge of the component enabling the component to attach itself to an exterior netline.
-- Components are matched on the grid when all their non-space characters (except wildcards) match with the characters in the same 2D arrangement on the grid.
-- There are 3 types of wildcards '#' expecting only numbers and decimal point (but no spaces), '$' expecting alphanumeric characters including spaces, '$' expecting only wire glyphs.
-- The edge of a component is defined by the character next to any non-space character inside a component.
+- A protrusion or pin is a single-line wire glyph within the component perimeter touching an edge location that can make a continuos single-line with the protrusion.
+For example:  A component edge location with 2 adjacent free cells (space or '§' wildcard) around (E|S), and 2 cells within component perimeter (N|W), which means the component edge location can only allow a protrusion at it's North flank containing an S in its bitmask, and a protrusion at its East flank containing a W in the bitmask.
+- A component (as defined in the catalog) can optionally contain a component label.
+A label is defined by an opening square bracket '\[' followed by a closing square bracket '\]' on the same line, with in between ranging from 1 alphanumeric character or wildcard, until the total width of the component minus 2.

+    **TBD**: do we need to integrate labels as part of a catalog item ?
+Isn't is bettter to define component/box labels as separate entities? e.g. A label is defined by an opening square bracket '\[' followed by a closing square bracket '\]' on the same line, and between these brackets from 1 to      12 alphanumeric or any of the following characters '.Ωπµ⍉⍵'.
+    A label belongs to a component or a box when the center of the label is closest to the center of the component or box.
+When scanning for boxes and catalog     components on the grid, each box or component tries to attach to its closest label.

 ### Box

-TODO
+Next to the ridgid but easy to match components, we need a more generic concept for a component, that does not rely on pre-defined outlooks of a component from the catalog.
+- A box is defined by double-line wires only and that line is always closing a rectangular area.
+- A box can have protrusions pointing inside or outside, as long as the entire rectangle outline is has a double line following the edges.
+- Optionally, a box can also contain a label obeying the same rules as for a component, only the total width of the

 ### Exterior Netline